 Manage GCP Dataplex Zone IAM Permissions

-The gcp:dataplex/zoneIamMember:ZoneIamMember resource, part of the Pulumi GCP provider, manages IAM permissions for Dataplex zones, controlling who can access zone resources and with what privileges.
-This guide focuses on three approaches to IAM management: policy replacement, role binding, and member addition.
+The gcp:dataplex/zoneIamMember:ZoneIamMember resource, part of the Pulumi GCP provider, manages IAM permissions for Dataplex zones by granting roles to individual members.
+This guide focuses on two capabilities: authoritative policy replacement and incremental member grants.

-These three resources (ZoneIamPolicy, ZoneIamBinding, ZoneIamMember) reference existing Dataplex zones and IAM principals.
+IAM resources reference existing Dataplex zones and IAM principals.
+ZoneIamPolicy replaces the entire policy and cannot be combined with ZoneIamBinding or ZoneIamMember.
 The examples are intentionally small.
-Combine them with your own zone infrastructure and identity management.
+Combine them with your own zone infrastructure and access requirements.

 Replace the entire IAM policy for a zone